melodywang060/CapitalOne-SES-TamaGotchaBack/README.md

 # capitalone-ses-tamagotchaback

-TamaGotchaBack has truly got your back on keeping you on top of your finances with this digital tamagotchi pet
+TamaGotchaBack has truly got your back!
+Have fun staying on track with your finances with this digital tamagotchi pet